hangoclong/CMD-2025/week2/s6/readme.md

   if (!newTitle.trim()) return;

   const newIdea: Idea = {
-    id: Math.random().toString(), // NOTE: Not a great unique ID, but fine for now.
+    id: Date.now().toString(), // NOTE: Not a truly unique ID, but fine for our example.
     title: newTitle,
     description: newDescription,
   };